MultiSafepay/docs/content/payment-methods/chargebacks.md

 </details>

-The Chargeback Team then assesses the proof and decides whether the chargeback can be disputed.
+The Chargeback Team then assesses the evidence provided and decides whether the chargeback can be disputed.

 - For questions about disputes, email <retrieval@multisafepay.com>
 - For more information about fees, email <support@multisafepay.com>

 # Minimizing chargebacks

+Card schemes may fine merchants that have high rates of chargebacks.

 The best way of minimizing chargebacks is to provide good customer service.

-We set out below ways to minimize the risk of the most common types of chargeback:
+Ways to minimize the most common types of chargeback include:

 <details id="fraud">
 <summary>Fraud</summary>
 <br>

-Use [3D Secure](/docs/3ds2/) for all credit card transactions.
+Use [3DS2](/docs/3ds2/) for all credit card transactions.

 Cardholders are not allowed to request chargebacks due to fraud for 3D Secure-protected transactions.

+Carefully review all [uncaptured card payments](/docs/uncaptured) flagged by MultiSafepay's fraud filter.
 </details>

 <details it="non-delivery">